Should I bother with buying car parts online?

 - Do your research to find reputable vendors.
 Use well-known and trusted sites to begin your search.

 - Check the ratings and reviews for the specific parts you’re looking to buy.
 If you’re not buying a part made by the original equipment manufacturer, there’s a chance it might be lower quality.

 - Check the reviews for the business or sellers you’re looking to buy from.
 For businesses, you can look at their Google reviews.
 For individuals on sites like eBay, you can look at their reviews on their profiles.
 If you don’t know how to check whether or not a review is real, you can check out our blog post here.

 - Ask for a picture of the part you’re about to buy.
 Most legitimate sellers will already have photos posted when they list their parts for sale, but ensuring you see a good quality photo of the part will make it less likely you’ll be scammed since you’ll be able to take a look at what you’re buying before you make a purchase.

 - Verify with the dealership that you’re about to buy the correct part.
 Check for the part number to ensure you’re buying the right part—not all car parts are one size fits all.

 How to find out more about car parts

-If you’re looking for car parts, have a look at our other blogs to read more about cars, maintenance, and parts or contact us at email@example.com with any questions you might have about buying parts online.
+If you’re looking for car parts, have a look at our other blogs to read more about cars, maintenance, and parts or contact us at firstname.lastname@example.org with any questions you might have about buying auto parts online.